contributte/di/.docs/README.md

 ## ResourceExtension

-At first, you have to register extension.
+First, you have to register the extension.

 ```yaml
 extensions:
     autoload: Contributte\DI\Extension\ResourceExtension
 ```

-Secondly, define some resources.
+Second, define some resources.

 ```yaml
 autoload: